 Bamboo holds the world record for being the fastest growing plant.
-This is welcoming news for the impatient gardeners amongst us – or is it?
+This is welcome news for the impatient gardeners among us – or is it?
 While bamboo provides the instant gratification of being a fast grower, some varieties of bamboo can become very invasive and grow out of control.
 But is black bamboo invasive?
 Read on for the answer and learn how to care for black bamboo plants in the garden.

 Is Black Bamboo Invasive?